Checkmk/checkmk/CONTRIBUTING.md

 1. Create your feature branch

     The number one rule is to *put each piece of work on its own branch*.
-In most of the cases your development will be based on the *master* branch.
+Please note that in general, we only accept changes which are based on the *master* branch.
+There is one (rare) exception, namely bugfixes which *only* affect older branches.
 So lets start like this:

     ```console
     $ git checkout master